knpuniversity/rest/knpu/delete.rst

 .. note::

-    Some people say that you sould return a success status code, even if what you're trying to delete doesn't exist (afterall, if it never existed, that's the same end result as deleting it).
-You can do that, but I'm not convinced it's clear for the client.
+    Some people say that you should return a success status code (e.g. 204 instead of 404), even if what you're trying to delete doesn't exist (afterall, if it never existed, that's the same end result as deleting it).
+You can do that, but I think it could confuse your client.

 Now, just delete the programmer.
 I've created a shortcut method for this called ``delete`` in my project.
 Your code will be different, but fortunately,